-Dr. Hughes joined LaSalle’s staff in 2012 as the Program Assessment and Effectiveness Research Specialist.
+Dr. Hughes joined LaSalle’s staff in 2012 and is currently the assistant director for performance and quality improvement.
 Her research interests include evidence based practice, trauma informed care, and the linkages between client characteristics, treatment interventions, and outcomes for youth in treatment.
 Dr. Hughes actively presents on these topics at regional and national conferences for organizations including the American Association of Children’s Residential Centers and the American Society of Criminology.
 She is currently representing LaSalle School in the ‘Change in Mind’ brain science cohort sponsored by the national Alliance for Strong Families and Communities.

 In addition to her work at LaSalle, Dr. Hughes is an adjunct professor in the University at Albany’s School of Criminal Justice, the College of Saint Rose in Albany, the State University of New York at Plattsburgh, and Excelsior College’s master program.
 She is the data and research analyst for ‘1Life2Live,’ a program run by Youth Life Support Network, Inc. in Schenectady, NY.